Living the Preppy Life On a Budget

 How To Live the Preppy Lifestyle – On Pennies

 Buying Barbour and Vineyard Vines gets expensive quickly, and I’m over spending my hard earned money on brand names.
 I’ve become a master of dressing preppy but with spending 90% less than everyone else.

 Thrift stores are my new best friend.
 For example, I really wanted a high quality, beige cable-knit sweater since it’s such a preppy staple but I didn’t own one.
 These run around $100 if you buy them new from L.L.
 Bean or Abercrombie, but I ended up snagging a vintage Lands Ends one in perfect condition for just $10 at my local Clothes Mentor!

 If you’re patient and shop stores in upper class areas near you, you’re guaranteed to find some real gems for under $10.
 Save your pennies so you can spend your hundreds!

 2. Buy Vintage

 This has been a real winner, for me.
-Dooney & Bourke bags these days cost hundreds of dollars new, but vintage All Weather Leather bags from the 80’s are under $50 on Etsy in good vintage condition.
+Dooney & Bourke bags these days cost hundreds of dollars new, but vintage All Weather Leather bags from the 80’s are under $50 on Etsy in good vintage condition – it’s also surprisingly easy if you’re thinking of cleaning your leather items to bring them back to their former glory.
 And sometimes, being a vintage piece makes it all the more preppy!
 Etsy is my number one place to shop for vintage pieces – I’m not much of an eBay shopper because I feel like there’s more fakes for sale on eBay than on Etsy.